 Blue Gum High Forest (BGHF) is a unique community of trees, shrubs, grasses and groundcovers that once covered large areas of the shale-capped ridge tops of northern Sydney.

-BGHF is named for the Sydney Blue Gum, one of the most common trees found in the forest, and the heights these trees can reach – up to 30 metres.
+BGHF is named for the Sydney Blue Gum, one of the most common trees found in the forest, reaching heights of up to 30 metres.
 The forest provides important habitat and shelter for native animals such as the Grey-headed Flying Fox and Glossy Black Cockatoo – both endangered species.

 Visit the forest